 Since this dough is very wet and tricky to work with, I’ve found that shaping the crust between layers of parchment paper does the trick nicely.
 And you don’t have to worry about transferring your fragile creation from your work surface to the oven.
 The whole thing goes in …parchment paper included.

-For the crispiest crust, you can remove the parchment paper after about 5 minutes of baking.
-But it’s not necessary.
+For the crispiest crust, you can remove the parchment paper after about 5 minutes of baking although it’s not necessary.
 The pizza pictured here rested on the paper for the entire baking process.
 So what do you think?
 Looks like regular pizza dough, right?
 I am hopeful that you’ll give this a try ..it really is as delicious as it looks.

 Stay tuned for more recipes featuring this amazing dough.
 So many possibilities!